hole calc #

 It is fundamental principle of all machining tasks that the methods of both material removal and measuring should be matched to the required degree of precision.
 While we can quantitatively characterize the tolerance stackup of the three gage pins used in this measuring method, there are other mechanical factors that affect the precision of the result.

+There are other factors that affect the precision of this method, even when assuming a round hole.
 As with the standard GO/NOGO method of measuring a bore, insertion pressure, surface roughness, hardness, cleanliness, (lack of) edge breaks and material will all affect how easily gages slide into the bore and therefore the choice of gages used for the final measurement.
 Since the three gage method has three separate pins entering the hole at once, as opposed to the single pin used in the GO/NOGO method, these factors are compounded.
 While it’s difficult to quantitatively determine the loss of precision, we can state that the three gage method will always have less precision than measurements performed with GO/NOGO pins of an equivalent tolerance class.

 Technical details #